 - Posted by: LTI

-- Category: Leadership Development, Personal Effectiveness, Skills Training, Team Building, Working Remotely
+- Categories: Leadership Development, Personal Effectiveness, Skills Training, Team Building, Working Remotely

 Have you suddenly found yourself having to work from home?
 Do you find it challenging to stay focused, manage your time, overcome distractions, and feel productive by the end of the day?
 You’re in good company.
 A study of remote workers in 15 countries found that 41% of mobile employees (those working from home) considered themselves “highly stressed” as compared to only 25% who worked on-site, and that was before the Coronavirus outbreak.
 So how do we overcome the challenges of working remotely?
 Here are 5 critical tips to help you work from home effectively: